How to open a US bank account from Australia

 To prove your address, you can use:

-Proof of address from a US employer, university, etc, such as a payslip or official letter.
+Proof of address from a US employer, a university, etc, such as a payslip or official letter.

 The two big hurdles to opening a US bank account as a non-resident